hauke96/simple-task-manager/doc/operation/linux.md

 I assume some things:

 * You have root-access via an initial root-login provided by the hoster (or someone else)
-* You run an Ubuntu 20.04 (or something compatible, I think 18.04 or latest debian should be fine as well).
+* You run an up-to-date Ubuntu/debian.
 Of course other distributions will also do the job, I only tried Ubuntu so far.
 * You use a different domain than `stm.hauke-stieler.de`, just replace it where ever you see it ;)

 First steps before we start: